NEWS & SPECIAL INFO AT THE OKEFENOKEE

 WHAT BURNED AND WHAT’S LEFT OF THE SWAMP?

-Of the over 152,000 acres inside the boundaries of the Okefenokee National Wildlife Refuge have burned so far.
-It is about 1/4 of the Okefenokee that burned so far during this fire.
+Of the over 153,000 acres inside and outside the boundaries of the Okefenokee National Wildlife Refuge burned.
+It is about 1/4 of the Okefenokee that burned during this fire.
 The swamp is renewed, it recovers naturally and the birds and animals will be attracted back by this rebirth.

 IS THERE ANY PART OF THE SWAMP THAT APPEARS THE WAY IT DID BEFORE THE FIRES?

 Many places, and a good bit of it is on the east side of the swamp.
 Most sections of the eastern waterways were untouched and look as green and lush and were never touched by fire.